 Mr. Bordo also holds the position of Professor of Music and Director of Orchestral Studies at the University of Akron School of Music.
-In this role he conducts the University of Akron Symphony Orchestra, the New Music Ensemble, and teaches Advanced Conducting.
-Last season featured performances of works by Bernstein, Part, Stravinsky, Respighi, Poulenc, Husa, and Mazzoli.
+In this role, he conducts the University of Akron Symphony Orchestra, the New Music Ensemble, and teaches Advanced Conducting.
+Last season featured performances of works by Respighi, Copland, Stravinsky, Mozart, Haydn, Schubert, Wagner, Foss, Bates, and Mazzoli.
 In 2015, the UASO was featured in a series of Children’s Concerts sponsored by Akron’s Children’s Concert Society that included over 3500 children.
 The University Symphony Orchestra performs a wide range of repertoire with many featured faculty soloists, as well as residencies and performances with renowned composers Randy Newman and Marvin Hamlisch; pianists Michael Chertock and Spencer Myer; violinists Maria Bachmann, Ilya Kaler, Andres Cardenes; and cellist Andres Diaz

 As Music Director of The University of Akron New Music Ensemble, Mr. Bordo programs a wide range of repertoire from contemporary composers.
-In the past two seasons, the NME has premiered a number of works by UA faculty and students, as well as performing works by Stuart Greenbaum, Lou Harrison, John Luther Adams and David Lang.
+In the past three seasons, the NME has premiered a number of works by UA faculty and students, as well as performing works by Stuart Greenbaum, John Cage, Lou Harrison, John Luther Adams, Edgard Varese, and David Lang.

 Having a strong interest in bringing new music to the Richmond audience, Mr. Bordo and the RSO have presented a wide range of compositions by living composers.
 A highlight in this area was the October 2001 residency of the great American composer John Corigliano.
 The RSO, with soloist Maria Bachmann, performed his composition Chaconne from the film The Red Violin, for which he won an Academy Award.